 Homeworkers should be appraised like any other workers.
 Some thought should be given to how the employer can measure the quality and quantity of the homeworking employee’s output.
 We continue to use timesheets, which makes the process easier, but that sort of arrangement may not be practical.
 I would suggest that the manager may need to engage in a little more micro-management than usual: setting regular specific projects or targeted tasks to specified deadlines, building in sufficient opportunity for reviews of work progress, and expectations in performance so that any difficulties that arise can be addressed swiftly.

 If it transpires that an employee is not pulling their weight and is taking the opportunity of working from home to avoid undertaking their work responsibilities, there is no reason why formal or informal disciplinary or capability action should not be implemented.
 As long as the correct procedures are followed, such action will be justified.
-It may be necessary to adopt a slightly different procedure (with the agreement of the employee) e.g. undertaking investigation meetings by video-conference rather than face to face meeting, or even by written representations only if, for example, the employee does not have the technology to undertake video-conferencing.
+It may be necessary to adopt a slightly different procedure (with the agreement of the employee) e.g. undertaking investigation meetings by video conference rather than a face-to-face meeting, or even by written representations only if, for example, the employee does not have the technology to undertake video-conferencing.

 Health and safety